Dr. Shirley's Web Courses

 AD 720

-Arabs invade France, capture Narbonne
+Arabs invaded France, captured Narbonne

 AD 725

-Charles Martel conquers Bavaria
+Charles Martel conquered Bavaria

 AD 726

 Controversy about Images, Emperor Leo III forbade the worship of icons and followed it with the general destruction of icons representing Christ and the saints.
 His original motive was probably theological, but the movement became an attack on the Church, and particularly the monasteries whose power was aided by their possession of holy pictures.
 The icons were replaced by symbols, such as the Cross.
 Iconoclasm met with passionate resistance.
 Riots in Constantinople.
-The Iconoclastic conflict continued until AD 843;
+The Iconoclastic conflict continued until AD 843

 Patriarchates of Antioch, Jerusalem, and Alexandria under Arab rule